mialkin/docs/go/go-syntax.md

 ## Structs

-Struct are groups of variables.
+Structs are groups of variables.
 The variables held by a struct are called "fields".
 They let you treat many values as a single unit:

 ```go
 type Money struct {